Labernator/Mordheim/Ultimate-Mordheim/Readme.md

 #### MAGA (Make Armour great again)
 > On the critical hit chart we replace all instances of "no armour saves allowed" with "the enemy armour save is modified by -2."

+#### Climbing
+> Replace the second paragraph with this: \nAny model (except animals!) can climb up or down fences, walls, etc.\nHe must be touching what he wants to climb.
+He may climb up to his total Movement in a single movement phase.\nAny remaining movement can be used as normal.\nIf the height is more than the model’s normal move, he cannot climb the wall.